PDBeurope/InvestigationCIF/README.md

 ## Investigation Files

 Fragment Screening Investigation files created from PDB group depositions are available at: https://ftp.ebi.ac.uk/pub/databases/msd/fragment_screening/investigations/

 ## Creating Investigation MMCIF file

-The Investigation mmcif can be created through [mmcif-gen]([https://pypi.org/project/mmcif-gen/](https://github.com/PDBeurope/Investigations), a Python tool for generating mmCIF files (using metadata from facilities):
+The Investigation mmcif can be created through [mmcif-gen]([https://pypi.org/project/mmcif-gen/]), which is a Python tool for generating mmCIF files.

+mmcif-gen can be used to create an Investigation mmCIF from internal databases at research facilities, such as a synchrotron, for example:

 ```
 # Fetch configuration for a specific facility